 What are realistic swing trading returns?

-Most traders have completely unrealistic expectations.
-If you have over a decade managed 10-20%, you are pretty good!
+Realistic swing trading returns is between 5 to 20%.
+If you manage a decade with 10-20%, you are pretty good!
 You have to focus on risk-adjusted returns, i.e., the return and the drawdowns.

 What are the most successful swing traders?

-We believe the best swing traders have quantified their strategies (they are algo traders).
+We believe the most successful swing traders have quantified their strategies (they are algo traders).
 They use mechanical trading strategies that are both backtested and tested out-of-sample.

 Can this momentum strategy be improved?